AlwinSingh/Qlassroom-backend/readme.md

 ## Qlassroom FYP Backend
-# Start Server by node index.jssudo
+# Start Server by node index.js
 - Be sure to have nodemon installed globally for easier backend refresh.